python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 As PTB has no control over deprecations introduced by Telegram and the schedule of these deprecations rarely coincides with PTBs deprecation schedule, we have a special policy for Bot API functionality.

-Starting with NEXT.VERSION, deprecated Bot API functionality will stay available for the current and the next major version *or* until the next version of the Bot API.
+Starting with NEXT.VERSION, deprecated Bot API functionality will stay available for the current and the next major version of PTB *or* until the next version of the Bot API.
-More precisely, two cases are possible.
+More precisely, two cases are possible, for which we show examples below.

 Case 1
 ^^^^^^

--  In PTB X.Y.Z the feature exists
+-  In PTB v20.1 the feature exists
--  Bot API version N.M is released and deprecates the feature
+-  Bot API version 6.6 is released and deprecates the feature
--  In PTB X.(Y + 1).0 adds support for Bot API A.B and the feature is
-   marked as deprecated
+-  In PTB v20.2 adds support for Bot API 6.6 and the feature is marked as deprecated
--  In PTB (X + 1).0.0 the feature is removed or changed
+-  In PTB v21.0 the feature is removed or changed

 Case 2
 ^^^^^^

--  In PTB X.Y.Z the feature exists
+-  In PTB v20.1 the feature exists
--  Bot API version N.M is released and deprecates the feature
+-  Bot API version 6.6 is released and deprecates the feature
--  PTB X.(Y + 1).0 adds support for Bot API N.M and the feature is marked as deprecated
+-  PTB v20.2 adds support for Bot API version 6.6 and the feature is marked as deprecated
+-  In PTB v20.2.* and v20.3.* the feature is marked as deprecated
--  Bot API version N.(M + 1) is released
+-  Bot API version 6.7 is released
--  In PTB X.(Y + 2).0 adds support for Bot API N.(M + 1) and the feature is removed or changed
+-  PTB v20.4 adds support for Bot API version 6.7 and the feature is removed or changed